mark200/TOFU/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
+1. Install IntelliJ IDEA Professional (free for students)
+2. Import project from Gradle model
+3. For IntelliJ to run the project make sure are running jdk 8.
+4. Start the server by right-clicking ClassroomApplication and clicking 'Run'
+5. Start the client by right-clicking MainApp and click 'Run'.

+Make sure you have the server running before trying out the client.
 ## How to contribute to it
+1. Clone the project to your local machine
+2. Commit changes to your own branch, branch from develop
+3. Follow the checkstyle and the codestyle of the project, comment your code
+4. Make sure to test your additions
+3. Submit a Merge Request so that we can review your changes

 ## Copyright / License (opt.)